Economy of Vietnam: Industry and manufacturing

 VinFast, Vietnam's first global automaker has its manufacturing facility in Hải Phòng.

 Although the industrial sector contributed 40.1% of GDP in 2004, it employed only 12.9% of the workforce.
 In 2000, 22.4% of industrial production was attributable to non-state activities.
 From 1994 to 2004, the industrial sector grew at an average annual rate of 10.3%.
 Manufacturing contributed 20.3% of GDP in 2004, while employing 10.2% of the workforce.

 From 1994 to 2004, manufacturing GDP grew at an average annual rate of 11.2%.
 The top manufacturing sectors — electronics, food processing, cigarettes and tobacco, textiles, chemicals, and footwear goods — experienced rapid growth.
 Benefits from its proximity to China with lower labor cost, Vietnam is becoming a new manufacturing hub in Asia, especially for Korean and Japanese firms.
 For instance, Samsung produces about 40% of its phones in Vietnam.
+Vietnam is also rapidly emerging as a global semiconductor hub.

 As of 2019, Samsung employs over 200,000 employees in the Hanoi-area of Vietnam to produce smartphones, while offsourcing some manufacturing to China and manufacturing large portions of its phones in India.
 LG Electronics moved smartphone production to Vietnam from South Korea, in order to stay competitive.
 LG said that "Vietnam provides an "abundant labor force", as motivation for the move.

 Of note, Samsung accounted for 15 percent of Vietnam's exports in the first seven months of 2024.
 Although significant, this is a decrease from 2017, during which Samsung accounted for 22.7 percent of Vietnam's exports.

-In the past decade, a significant automotive industry has been developed.

-In recent years, Vietnam's domestic automaker VinFast has led the country's push into electric vehicles (EVs), marking Vietnam's ambition to become a global EV hub.
-In late 2022, VinFast shipped its first batch of 999 electric SUVs to U.S. customers, a milestone in its overseas expansion plans.
-The company has since accelerated its international strategy—expanding sales beyond Vietnam and building supporting infrastructure—while reporting rising revenues alongside continued heavy investment to scale its operations.
-In 2024, VinFast's founder also launched V-Green to develop EV charging networks in key markets, further supporting the brand's global rollout.

-Vietnam has become a prime beneficiary of the “China+1” strategy as multinational firms diversify production beyond China.
-In 2024, Vietnam's foreign direct investment (FDI) disbursements reached an all-time high of approximately **USD 25.35 billion**, reflecting a 9.4% year-on-year increase.
-Companies have shifted manufacturing to Vietnam for lower labor costs and favorable trade zones, with Vietnam's industrial capacity expanding by 116% over the past decade—outpacing regional peers.